WITH US

 Should I Take Blood or Breath Test?

-Refusal to cooperate in such tests has both pros and cons.
-If you feel that your BAC level is moderate or technically speaking between 0.08% and 0.099%, which is categorized as General Impairment, and you don’t have prior charges of DUI, it is in your interest to take the test, as it will result in lesser penalties.
-However, if you have consumed too much alcohol (more than three large glasses) and have a prior DUI conviction, you can escape strict punishment by refusing the test.
+Refusing to cooperate with these tests has its advantages and disadvantages.
+If your BAC level falls within the range of 0.08% to 0.099%, known as General Impairment, and you have no prior DUI charges, it is preferable to take the test to minimize penalties.
+Conversely, if you have consumed excessive alcohol (more than three large glasses) and have previous DUI convictions, refusing the test may help you avoid severe punishment.

 Isn’t it Mandatory for the Police Officer to Read Me My Miranda Rights?

-Miranda rights need to be mandatorily read out during custodial interrogation and not when your vehicle is pulled for DUI suspicion.
-Therefore, the police officer may not read you your rights.
+Miranda rights must be read during custodial interrogation, not when your vehicle is pulled over for DUI suspicion.
+Therefore, the police officer may not read your rights in such situations.

 If I See a DUI checkpoint, can I Turn Around and Go Back the Other Way?